 Florida treats property crime seriously, arson in particular.
 If you are arrested under suspicion of committing arson in Clearwater, Florida, you should be expecting to face some serious consequences if you are convicted.
 These tough laws are in place so that the State of Florida can harshly punish arson offenders in order to deter others.

-Due to this, it is absolutely crucial that you seek the aid of a skilled criminal defense lawyer to defend you.
+Due to this, it is absolutely crucial that you seek the aid of a skilled Clearwater criminal defense lawyer to defend you.
 They could be the only thing stopping you from spending time in prison, paying giant fines, and getting a criminal record that could haunt you for a long time.
 Your Clearwater criminal defense attorney should be skilled and knowledgeable, with a number of successful cases like yours under their belt.

 At The Law Place, we understand how serious the responsibility you are placing on us is, and we are ready to fight tooth and nail to show you that you made the right choice by hiring us.
 We have fought on both sides of the courtroom, and our team has clocked up nearly 75 years of experience collectively.
 We will fight to have your charges dropped, and if that is not possible, we will utilize all of our negotiating power to secure you a reduced sentence and lessened charges.